Origin of the Ibanez guitar

 - Country of manufacture: Japan.

-Since 2018 the music world can enjoy the sound of this Joe Satriani signature guitar, a jewel of music technology.
-We recognize that its woods are excellent and the finish is beautiful, but what we liked the most is its sound.
+Since 2018, the music world has enjoyed the sound of this Joe Satriani signature guitar, a jewel of music technology.
+And while its woods are excellent and the finish beautiful, what we liked the most is its sound.

 Bubinga is a replacement for cedar.
 It matches it in resistance but offers very different harmonic tones that enrich the interpretation.
 The fingerboard is made of rosewood because this will always be an ideal wood for manufacturing in Europe, Asia and North America.

 The design of this guitar is the one that most resembles the Ibanez RGs of the eighties because it has rounded edges.
-It is an instrument with a delicate, subtle appearance and provides a better visual experience than other Ibanez guitars.
-The slender mast has an impressive comfort, which is in line with the legatto by Satriani.
-In addition, it has 24 medium sized frets to add two octaves which are very useful for shred guitarists.
+It's an instrument with a delicate, subtle appearance and provides a better visual experience than other Ibanez guitars.
+The neck is very slim and has an impressive comfort that is in keeping with Satriani's legato technique.
+In addition, it has 24 medium sized frets to add two octaves which are very useful for shredding.